Jaishree-baskaran/Jaishree-baskaran/README.md

 Anddd...combine all these to give out somthing usefull🔭🌠

 ## what i want to do?
-🌱 I’m currently learning how to maintain my paitience
+🌱 I’m currently learning how to maintain my paitience...IG(also true)
 - Contribute to open-source AI or astronomy tools
 - Keep learning (and breaking stuff in the process 😄)
 - Build something cool enough to be featured in a NASA repo (a girl can dream)